papiodesu/leptos_book/src/view/03_components.md

    |                     +++++
 ```

-You can specify generics on components with a 「<ProgressBar<F>/>」 syntax (no turbofish in the 「view」 macro).
+You can specify generics on components with a "<ProgressBar<F>/>」 syntax (no turbofish in the 「view" macro).
 Specifying the correct type here is not possible; closures and functions in general are unnameable types.
 The compiler can display them with a shorthand, but you can’t specify them.

-However, you can get around this by providing a concrete type using 「Box<dyn _>」 or 「&dyn _」:
+However, you can get around this by providing a concrete type using "Box<dyn _>」 or 「&dyn _":

 ```rust
 #[component]